PaulSong213/web-components/README.md

   ```sh
   npm run dev
   ```
-- Lastly, open the sample on [localhost:3000](http://localhost:3000) or whichever port available given in the command line.
+- Lastly, open the project on [localhost:3000](http://localhost:3000) or whichever port available given in the command line.